-The bunker’s main transmitters were located 60 km away in order to discourage enemy bombers from using their ADF (automatic direction finding) capability to locate the secret facility.
+The bunker’s main transmitters were located 60 km away, near Perth Ontario, in order to discourage enemy bombers from using their ADF (automatic direction finding) capability to locate the secret facility.

-Known as the Richardson Site, the 2-story underground bunker housed a number of TMC GPK-10K, 10Kw transmitters, known by their military nomenclature as the AN/FRT-39.
+Known as the Richardson Site, the 2-story underground bunker housed 20 high power transmitters, including a number of TMC GPK-10K, 10Kw transmitters, known by their military nomenclature as the AN/FRT-39.
 They were all sold for scrap when the site was shut down in 1994.

 The Emergency Transmitter Room is now used as a display area for radio and other electronic equipment.
 One of the many projects that the bunker’s Radio Volunteers get involved with is the acquisition and restoration of representative cold war era receivers and transmitters for display and operation.
 Check out the photo gallery below for a selection of photo’s showing various displays and equipment that we have done over the past few years.
 The room is always changing!
 Shown above is a collection of AR-88 (Canadian GR-17), Hammarlund SP-600, Racal RA-17, Collins 2050 and other receivers representing the equipment that provided the mainstay of the bunker’s listening capability over its operational lifetime.
-In fact, in order to disguise the primary function of the bunker during its construction phase, the bunker was referred to in official communications as the “Receiver Building”.
+In fact, in order to disguise the primary function of the bunker during its construction phase, the cover story was that the facility was the “Experimental Army Signal Establishment,” EASE for short, and the bunker was referred to in official documents as the “Receiver Building, R-1”.

 The transmitter room is also equipped with a second operational station position which currently includes a Johnson Viking Ranger transmitter with Hammarlund HQ-129X and RCA GR-17 (AR-88) receivers, mainly used on 40 m and 80 m AM.
 A RCA SSB-1 Mk IV 4-channel crystal controlled sideband transceiver is set up for operation on the 3755 kHz ONTARS net frequency.